doctording/integrations/smartagent-elasticsearch/docs/readme.md

 ---
 ### Elasticsearch Metrics

-Use the [elasticsearch-plugin](https://github.com/signalfuse/collectd-elasticsearch) collectd plugin to collect metrics for Elasticsearch.

 Use this plugin to monitor the following types of information from an Elasticsearch node:
   * node statistics (cpu, os, jvm, indexing, search, thread pools, etc..)